Beware if you are a new Amazon author considering publishing an audiobook with Audible ACX (Audiobook Creation Exchange).

 As a publisher, you would have to dig deep into the terms and conditions to find it.
 But buyers know how it works.

 Amazon customers can return an audiobook within 365 days and get a new book in exchange.

 In this case, a reader or a listener can buy an audiobook, listen to it for up to a year, then say I want a new book.

 Amazon will then allow the reader to select a new audiobook at no cost.

-This is absolutely horrific for authors.
+This is not a good deal for authors.

 You sell a book in good faith, expecting to be paid.
 But you don’t expect that a reader can ask for a refund for up to one whole year.